AndreAugusto11/fabric-ethereum-token-bridging/Token Bridging/key-takeaways.md

 - Fault Tolerance: there is no reference to being a fault tolerant protocol.

 - Auditability & Logging/Support/Alerting: there is no information regarding both logging procedures and alerting mechanisms.
-This is also related to auditability procedures, in which it is not possible to conduct under this circumstances.
+This is also related to auditability procedures, which are not possible to conduct under this circumstances.

 ### Horizon: A Gas-Efficient, Trustless Bridge for Cross-Chain Transactions
 This new model is very interesting, where a relay has the responsibility of syncing one smart contract in one chain, with the headers from the other one (like an SPV client).
 The authors base the threat model of the protocol on rational adversaries, in which an entity misbehaves only if it benefits from it.
 Apart from this, the protocol is byzantine behavior resistance.
 Atomicity is guaranteed, but only assuming there is a Trusted Third party that acts in the client's interest by financial insuring the assets.